 While cost is a major influencer on why so many homeowners opt for vinyl when buying replacement windows, there are other positives that are important as well.
 Vinyl windows are low maintenance, never need painting and are reasonably resistant to damage.
 Since the color extends through the material rather than just sitting on the surface, scratches won't be as obvious as with some other materials.
 In terms of energy efficiency, vinyl replacement windows hold their own with wood, clad-wood and fiberglass, and are clearly superior to aluminum replacement windows.
 Other factors, such as high-efficiency glass, will make the biggest contribution to your new windows' thermal performance, however.

 But vinyl windows have some serious drawbacks as well.
-Because vinyl isn't as strong as other materials, frames must be made thicker than other types of frames, which will cut down on the glass area.
+Because vinyl isn't as strong as other materials, the frames must be made thicker than other types of frames, which will cut down on the glass area.
 Vinyl is generally durable, but home renovation experts caution that vinyl replacement windows expand and contract more than other types.
 That could reduce the thermal efficiency of your windows if some basic maintenance is not done.
-Minneapolis contractor Ryan Carey advises checking caulk and insulation around the window at least periodically to make sure leaks and drafts don't develop.
+Writing in the Minneapolis Star Tribune, contractor Ryan Carey advises checking caulk and insulation around the window at least periodically to make sure leaks and drafts don't develop.
 As long as that upkeep is taken care of, however, performance should be fine.